 Saisons to Try From The Ale Apothecary: Grisette, Sahalie, and Sahati

 The Ale Apothecary is a genuine farmhouse brewery.
-Co-founders Staci and Paul Arney launched the brewery with a passion to explore the native agriculture of Oregon and tap into the roots of brewing culture.
+Co-founders Staci and Paul Arney launched the brewery with a passion for exploring the native agriculture of Oregon and tapping into the roots of brewing culture.
 Paul brewed his first beers on a manual brewhouse, using water from the Tumalo Creek behind the Arney’s property, capturing yeast from the environment, sourcing malt and hops from Oregon, and foraging for adjuncts in the woods.
-The Ale Apothecary’s beers might not fit neatly into the Saison category, but the process and final product reflect the seasonality and intentionality of those early farmhouse ales.
+The Ale Apothecary’s beers might not fit neatly into the saison category, but the process and final product reflect the seasonality and intentionality of those early farmhouse ales.

 Allagash Brewing Co.